-4.2.3 Chemical particle composition
+3.2.3 Chemical particle composition

-The Aerosol particle and cloud particle residual compositions were measured by the Aircraft-based Laser ABlation Aerosol MAss spectrometer (ALABAMA, Brands et al., 2011; Köllner et al., 2017).
+Aerosol particle and cloud particle residual composition was measured by the Aircraft-based Laser ABlation Aerosol MAss spectrometer (ALABAMA, Brands et al., 2011; Köllner et al., 2017).
 In the depressurized part of the instrument, particles are detected by two detection lasers.
-The time of flight between the two laser beems is used to measure the velocity of the

-- 5 particles and to calculate their vacuum aerodynamic diameter.
+The time of flight between the two laser beems is used to measure the velocity of the particles and to calculate their vacuum aerodynamic diameter.
 The detected particles are ablated and ionized by a single laser pulse and the formed ions are analyzed by a bipolar time-of-flight mass spectrometer providing information on single particle chemical composition.
 The analyzed particle mass spectra (mass-to-charge ratio m/z) were assigned to specific particle types by grouping similar mass spectra to clusters, using known marker ions, and comparing to reference mass spectra.
-Compared to previous missions, the inlet system of the ALABAMA was modified to extend the upper limit of the sampling range.
-During - 10 ACLOUD, 99 % of the analyzed aerosol particles and cloud particle residuals ranged between 250 nm and 1500 nm.
+Compared to previous missions, the inlet system of the ALABAMA was improved for ACLOUD, such that aerosol particles and cloud particle residuals in a size range between 200 nm and 1900 nm were sampled.
+The data showed, that 99 % of the chemically analyzed particles ranged between 250 nm and 1600 nm diameter.
 To provide the full ion information for each particle, only spectra with significant positive and negative ion signals were considered.
 During ACLOUD, 245,427 particles in total were chemically analyzed by the ALABAMA (198,256 ambient aerosol particles and 47,171 cloud particle residuals).
 In a first step, the measured spectra were checked for frequent ion signal peaks and peak combinations.
-By comparison with known ion marker peaks from the literature (e.g., Köllner et al., 2017; Pratt and Prather, - 15 2010), eleven different species were defined for the database in this study, which are listed in Table 3.
+By comparison with known ion marker peaks from the literature (e.g., Köllner et al., 2017; Pratt and Prather, 2010), eleven different species were defined for the database in this study which are listed in Table 3.
 Based on these marker peaks external and internal mixtures of the different species were analyzed and grouped into different particle types.
-The data set published in PANGAEA (Eppers and Schneider, 2019b, https://doi.org/10.1594/PANGAEA.901047) provides the chemical composition (particle species) of each individual particle.
+The data set published in PANGAEA (Eppers and Schneider, 2019b, https://doi.pangaea.de/10.1594/PANGAEA.901047) provides the chemical composition (particle species) of each individual particle.
 If available, the particle size defined by the vacuum aerodynamic diameter was added.